SchwarzIT/onyx/apps/docs/src/development/theming.md

 ### Let the user decide

-In order to let the user switch between light, dark and auto mode, we recommend to use the pre-built [OnyxColorSchemeMenuItem](https://storybook.onyx.schwarz/?path=/docs/navigation-modules-colorschememenuitem--docs) component inside the [nav bar](https://storybook.onyx.schwarz/?path=/story/navigation-navbar--with-context-area) together with the [@vueuse/core](https://vueuse.org/core/useColorMode) library as shown in the example below.
+In order to let the user switch between light, dark and auto mode, we recommend to use the pre-built [OnyxColorSchemeMenuItem](https://storybook.onyx.schwarz/?path=/docs/navigation-modules-colorschememenuitem--docs) component inside the [nav bar](https://storybook.onyx.schwarz/?path=/story/navigation-navbar--with-context-area) together with the [@vueuse/core](https://vueuse.org/core/useColorMode) library.

+Additionally, to enable a smooth transition when switching between color modes, you can use the `useThemeTransition` composable.
+This ensures a visually appealing effect during theme changes.
+Below is an example implementation:

 ```vue
 <script setup lang="ts">